tejv/vim/readme.txt

 # To open macVim from terminal run this command.
 Now use gvim to open in terminal.
 alias gvim='/Applications/MacVim.app/Contents/MacOS/Vim -g'
 or use "vim" to open in terminal.

+After all steps open vim and type below command to update plugins based on before.local :BundleInstall!

 Windows - follow same as mac/linux